pingcap/docs/tidb-cloud/backup-and-restore.md

 ---
-title: Back up and Restore TiDB Cluster Data
+title: Back Up and Restore TiDB Cluster Data
 summary: Learn how to back up and restore your TiDB Cloud cluster.
 aliases: ['/tidbcloud/restore-deleted-tidb-cluster']
 ---

-# Back up and Restore TiDB Cluster Data
+# Back Up and Restore TiDB Cluster Data

 This document describes how to back up and restore your TiDB cluster data on TiDB Cloud.